facebookresearch/LIGHT/light/world/README.md

 # LIGHT World

 The LIGHT World operates on a level above the LIGHT Graph, and it is responsible for maintaining track of agents within the world, listening to their actions, parsing them, and executing them on the underlying graph.
+While this directory contains other classes, the core unifying principle is that they operate on top of a live `OOGraph`.

 ## World

-TODO - describe the world class itself and how it interacts with other levels
+The world class itself is a wrapper around an `OOGraph` that keeps track of session-dependent attributes and provides helpful functions for interacting on a graph live.
+It delegates some of this responsiblity to the `Purgatory`, `WorldViewer` classes described below.
+This section covers an overview on other core functionality.
+Additional functionality of the `World` has been deprecated and marked as such.

+### Parsing Text to `GraphEvent`s
+The `World`'s parsing methods are responsible for executing the construction methods for a `GraphEvent` in the correct order, and handling errors properly along the way.
+This is handled by the `parse_exec` function, which extracts the target `GraphEvent` type and uses `attempt_parse_event` to try and create the event if it's valid.

+The `World` is also able to determine all possible `GraphEvent`s for an agent with `get_possible_events`.

+### Broadcasting executed events
+Once an event is executed on a LIGHT graph, it's the `World`'s responsiblity to ensure that expected listeners (including loggers) are able to observe what just occurred.
+These responsibilities are handled with the `broadcast_to_room`, `broadcast_to_agents`, and `broadcast_to_all_agents` methods.
+These ultimately rely on `send_action` and `send_msg` to direct the observations to the correct `Soul`s.

+### Removing corpses
+One issue with a text world, especially one where characters can die in, is that eventually it becomes filled with corpses if they aren't removed.
+The LIGHT `World` takes up this responsibility with `clean_corpses_and_respawn`, ensuring that nodes can be removed and replaced with new characters as death inevitably occurs.

 ## Content Loggers